VPRIV® (velaglucerase alfa for injection) is indicated for long-term enzyme replacement therapy (ERT) for patients with type 1 Gaucher disease.

 IMPORTANT SAFETY INFORMATION

-- Hypersensitivity reactions were the most commonly observed side effects in patients treated with VPRIV in clinical studies.
-The most commonly observed symptoms of hypersensitivity reactions were: headache, dizziness, low blood pressure, high blood pressure, nausea, tiredness/weakness, and fever.
+- Hypersensitivity reactions were the most commonly observed adverse reactions in patients treated with VPRIV in clinical studies.
+Patients were not routinely pre-medicated prior to infusion of VPRIV.
+The most commonly observed symptoms of hypersensitivity reactions were: headache, dizziness, hypotension, hypertension, nausea, fatigue/asthenia, and pyrexia.
 Hypersensitivity reactions in the clinical trials include any event considered related to and occurring within up to 24 hours of VPRIV infusion, including one case of anaphylaxis.
-Generally the reactions were mild and, in patients not previously treated, occurred mostly during the first 6 months of treatment and tended to occur less frequently with time.
+Generally the reactions were mild and, in treatment- naïve patients, onset occurred mostly during the first 6 months of treatment and tended to occur less frequently with time.